 The SEAs are in charge of multiple contracts:

 Westat is an employee-owned research firm known for the quality of its professional staff in a broad range of research areas, including statistical design, survey research, and program evaluation.
 Since 1963, Westat has grown steadily by serving Federal and local government agencies, private businesses, and other clients.
 Westat offers a research, technical, and administrative staff of more than 2,000 with the technical and management skills to design and direct large-scale research and to provide the personal client services needed for projects of all sizes.
 Westat has been responsible for NAEP sampling and data collection activities since 1983, and for staffing the NAEP Support and Service Center since 2002.
-For more information, visit www.westat.com.
+Website: http://www.westat.com

 Westat holds this contract: